John & Yoko @ Madison Square Garden 8/30/72

 inyourmindbook.com

-HARD COVER books are only available at…
+SIGNED HARD COVER books exclusively at…

 Conceptual Books